chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 ![High Availability Architecture](/images/automate/ha_architecture.png)

-**PostgreSQL** stores all application service, secret, recovery, and data. **Elastic Search** stores compliance and client-run data and requires these data to be accessible in real-time.
-A Load balancer distributes to each of the Chef Automate components.

-**Journalbeat** and **Metricbeat** are common for all database instances. **Journalbeat** installed as an agent on the servers collects all the services logs and forwards them to Elasticsearch. **Metricbeat** installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.

-**Kibana** is an open-source, web-based data visualization and analytical tool that allows you to explore, visualize, and build a dashboard over the log data massed in Elasticsearch clusters.
-Kibana is a part of the Elastic Stack and integrates with Elasticsearch.
-The **Kibana Dashboard** is a collection of charts, graphs, metrics, searches, and maps in a single pane and provides at-a-glance insights into data from different perspectives enabling you to drill down into the details.

 ## Chef Automate Clusters

 The Chef Automate HA architecture involves the following clusters part of the main cluster, which are: